Esposter/Esposter/README.md

       <td valign="top">
         <h3>Pinia</h3>
         <p>
-          We highly recommend you take a look at
-          <a href="https://pinia.vuejs.org">the Pinia documentation</a> to level
+          🍍 Intuitive, type safe, light and flexible Store for Vue using the composition api with DevTools support.
+We highly recommend you take a look at <a href="https://pinia.vuejs.org">the Pinia documentation</a> to level up.
-          up.
         </p>
       </td>
     </tr>